gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-05-04-scraping-jiomart-using-scrapy/index.md

 On their website I could do it by setting my pincode here,
 ![pincode setting](images/07.png)

-But mimicing the same using requests was quite a task.
+But mimicking the same using requests was quite a task.
 So, after digging through the html, I found an interesting snippet of code related to pincode,
 ```js
 var login_pincode = localStorage.getItem('nms_mgo_pincode');
 ```
-I figured maybe setting a cookie item `nms_mgo_picode` would make it believe I was requesting from that particular region.
+I figured maybe setting a cookie item `nms_mgo_pincode` would make it believe I was requesting from that particular region.

 So tried adding it in previous queries,
 ```python